KingoftheNight/RPCT/README.md

 ```
 ### Usage For Linux
 #### 1. Read
-Load your Fasta datasets and split them into separate fasta files.
+Load Fasta datasets and split them into separate fasta files.
 #### Command line
 ```
 python RPCT_linux.py read file_name -o out_folder

+# optional arguments:
+#   file_name  input your Fasta datasets name, and you should make sure your file in the current folder.
+#   -o         input the out folder name, and it will be saved by default in Reads folder.
 ```
 #### Example
 ```